0xcert/framework/docs/connectors/atomic-deployments-guide.md

 $ npm i --save @0xcert/ethereum-gateway
 ```

-On our official [GitHub repository](https://github.com/0xcert/framework), we also host a compiled and minimized JavaScript file that can be directly implemented in your website.
+In our official [GitHub repository](https://github.com/0xcert/framework), we also host a compiled and minimized JavaScript file that can be directly implemented in your website.
 Please refer to the [API](/api/core.html) section to learn more about gateway.

 ## Initialization

 As usual, we first import a module into the application.
-This time, we import the `Gateway` class which represents a wrapper around a specific pre-deployed structure on the Ethereum network.
+This time, we import the `Gateway` class, which represents a wrapper around a specific pre-deployed structure on the Ethereum network.

 ```ts
 import { Gateway } from '@0xcert/ethereum-gateway';